boertel/blog/_posts/2014-10-30-travelbook.md

 - [Flickr](https://www.flickr.com): confusing as hell, I'm never able to find an album or photos.
 - [Picasa](http://picasa.google.com): old, ugly and more and more integrated with Google+.
 - [Facebook](http://facebook): even if it's possible to share an album with people not having a Facebook account, the UI is kind of simple.
-- [Exposure](http://exposure.co): probably the closest I could use but I feel like it's limited to few photos and not a whole trip.
+- [Exposure](http://exposure.co): probably the closest I could have use but I feel like it's limited to few photos and not a whole trip.

-Maybe there are good services that I didn't heard about, let me know.
+Maybe there are good services out there that I didn't heard about, let me know.
+I needed to define my needs now.

 ## How could I show my photos?

 I'm a developer so I can (theorically) create a service that fits perfectly my needs.
 I asked myself the following question: *What describes a trip?* and the answer was:

-- *Where*: a map
+- *Where*: map
-- *When*: a timeline
+- *When*: timeline
 - *What*: text
 - *Why*: text
 - *How*: text
+- and the photos of course.

 ## How to build it?